The requirements for informed consent differ for exempt and non-exempt (Expedited or Full Board) research.

-Before involving a human subject in research, an investigator shall obtain the legally effective informed consent of the participant or the participant’s legally authorized representative (LAR).
+Before involving a human subject in non-exempt research, an investigator shall obtain the legally effective informed consent of the participant or the participant’s legally authorized representative (LAR).
 Informed consent is to be obtained under circumstances that minimize the possibility of coercion or undue influence and that provide sufficient opportunity for the person to review, discuss and consider whether to participate.

 Information given must be in a language understandable to the participant and/or LAR.
 Potential participant’s must be provided the information that a reasonable person would want to have in order to make an informed decision about whether to participate.